Secondary and Higher Order Rainbows

 Why don't zero order rays create rainbows?

 This hard line only occurs with light reflected within the drop.
 This dense concentration of light (called a caustic) forms a circular shape for each color (actually a cone, but we only see it head on).
-Without a caustic for each wavelength, all the colors overlap and wash each other out, creating white again like they do in zeroth order glow.
+Without a caustic for each wavelength, all the colors overlap and wash each other out, creating white again.

-The zero order colors overlap to simply form a glow of white light
+Here are some zeroth order colors, and how they overlap to form a glow of white light.